What is a Meeting House?

 Many early American communities built a multipurpose Meeting House where residents could meet to hold religious services, discuss local issues, and conduct town business.
 The old Mingo Meeting House was the most famous in our area, where the Mingo Militia met during the Whiskey Rebellion in open defiance of the federal government.

-The Meeting House will serve primarily as an educational space.
+The Meeting House serves primarily as an education and meeting space.

-The Meeting House can be available to reserve this year.
+The Meeting House is available to reserve.
 Sign up to receive updates on events and news.